 This tax credit reimburses students up to $2,000 of their eligible tuition costs per year, provided they were enrolled at an eligible institution and not filing separately from their spouse.

-If you attend school, always keep track of the tax forms sent to you by the IRS and give them to your accountant at the end of the year.
+If you attend a vocational school, always keep track of the tax forms sent to you by the IRS and give them to your accountant at the end of the year.
 Unlike a tax write-off, which reduces your overall taxable income, tax credits are applied directly to your net tax total, which means you could earn an additional $2,000 on top of your normal return.

 When you are ready to make a change for the better, think about enrolling at the Interactive College of Technology.
 Whether you are thinking about becoming a medical administrator or you are passionate about computer programming, ICT can help you to make your dreams a reality.